AirshipCMS/Docs/Schema-Setup-Guide.md

 When you are get familiar with how pages and collections render, you can start to edit your project to more efficiently share layouts and templates accross pages and collections on your site.
 See [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates) and [Collection Templates](/documentation/view/collection-templates) for more information.

+Example News Collection:
+- Layout: `application.html`
+- Template Directory: `news`

 #### Collection Fields
-Define the fields for an item in the collection (explain more).
+Define the fields for an item in the collection.

+Example News Collection:

+[IMAGE]

 #### Primary Label
-Set a property for the primary label.
-This is the main label that will display on the list view for items in this collection in the Admin Panel. (explain more).
+The only purpose of the `Primary Label` is to identify what field will be set as the "main field" in the list view of items in the CMS.

+Example News Collection:
+- Set "Header" as the primary label.

 ## Set up Relationships
 This needs to be done after colletions are setup. (explain more).
 Can relate a collection to a page, or a collection to items in a collection.
 Cannot relate a page to a pge.